-- Microsoft officially announced that there will be Auto HDR on Windows 11.
+- Microsoft officially announced that there will be Auto HDR in Windows 11.

 - During the announcement, the company showcased the feature in a game.

-- Enabling HDR in Windows 11 is easy, and similar to the previous OS versions.
+- Enabling HDR in Windows 11 is easy, and similar to the procedure applied in the previous OS.

 - There are many other gaming-oriented additions to this new operating system.

-Every gamer has heard about one of the newest features and trends, the High-Dynamic-Range imaging, or HDR.
+Every gamer has heard about one of the newest features and trends, High-Dynamic-Range imaging, also known as HDR.
 This system can reproduce a greater range of lighting levels in games.

 HDR heavily outclasses the standard photographic techniques used to light games in the past.
 This feature is really useful when recording real-world scenes or playing games.

-Xbox’s game creator experience & ecosystem, Sarah Bond, officially announced that the brand new Windows 11 will include built-in Auto-HDR.
+Xbox’s game creator experience & ecosystem, Sarah Bond, officially announced Windows 11 includes built-in Auto-HDR.

-This is just one of the many improvements that are going to improve our gaming experience on Windows 11, which is actually branded as being a game-oriented operating system.
+This is just one of the many improvements that are going to change our gaming experience on Windows 11, which is actually branded as being a game-oriented operating system.

 More so, Skyrim isn’t the only game that will benefit from Auto HDR!
-Sarah Bond revealed that the feature will work with over 1000 games!
+The feature will work with over 1000 games!

-She also mentioned some Windows Auto HDR-supported games such as DayZ, Rocket League, Age of Empires: Definite Edition, and even Doom 64 are included in the list as well.
+Some Windows Auto HDR-supported games such as DayZ, Rocket League, Age of Empires: Definite Edition, and even Doom 64 are included in the list as well.

-If you are interested to see which games support Auto HDR, you should know that most of the games on the Windows Store are eligible.
-Here’s a dedicated list of games that support HDR.
+If you are curious to see which games support Auto HDR, you should know that most of the games on the Windows Store are eligible.

-How do I turn on Auto HRD in Windows 11?
+How do I turn on Auto HDR in Windows 11?

 1. Make sure you have the required hardware